samhinshaw/stat540/paperreview02.md

 4. Survival Time Prediction.
 Finally, with the features selected, the Cox Proportional Hazards model is used to fit a logsitic regression model to our selected features, predicting survival time of patients.

 2. Feature Extraction
-- Determine splits -flowDensity for automatic gating in one dimension.
+- Determine splits
+	+ flowDensity for automatic gating in one dimension.
 	+ Wonderfully optimized; no clustering!
 - Define subsets from thresholds determined by flowDensity:
 ![Defined Subsets](./definedsubsets.png)